musicakc/TechKnowledge/README.md

 * **Pure Virtual Functions** : A pure virtual function doesn't have an implementation, just a declaration.
 Example: virtial void show() = 0;

+* **Virtual vs Abstract Functions**
+Virtual functions have an implementation whereas abstract functions don't in the base class.

 * **Polymorphism** : The ability of an object to vary it's behaviour based on its type i.e. allows you to handle different data types/objects through the same interface.
 (Concept similar to overriding)

 * **Encapsulation** : Restrict access to data or methods (public,private,protected) and bundling of data and methods together is known as encapsulation.